MwesigwaElijahK/MwesigwaElijahK/README.md

 ## 🚀 Not so much for the About-Me
 - 🔭 I'm currently working on something under-CANVA
-- 🌱 Better than yesterday.
+- 🌱 Step by step.
 - 💬 Ask me about tech, code, UI/UX, and don't forget the pythons.
 - ⚡ Fun fact: I wouldn't say I like bugs but I flutter with pythons.
 - 👨‍💻 Developer by day, ⚽ football & F1 anytime.